What is Backyard Ballistics?Get the BookQ and AProject ListingIn the Newsteacher resourcesContacthome

 It might be obvious, but look for paper matches with the biggest match heads.
 Also, it seems to me that white match heads seem to work the best, but I can’t back that up with scientific proof.

 Question 7: I have some cool ideas for backyard ballistics type projects.
-Do you want to hear about them?
+Want to hear about them?

 Question 8: I want to modify the big ballistic pendulum project to measure the how fast I can pitch a baseball.
 Why do we need all the wadded up newspaper inside the Ballistic Pendulum?